 2018-04-26 Disability Form Completion when Submitting Pooled Trusts over age 65 --Reminder to submit completed LDSS-1151 (revised 6/2012) with pooled trusts for those over age 65, or under 65 if they are not receiving SSD/SSI benefits.
 Implies that must complete Work History section even if work done more than 15 years ago, but don't have to enter physical demands of job if more than 15 years ago.
 Says should not cross out entire work section even if no work done in last 15 years.

 July 26, 2017 HRA Medicaid Alert - Powers of Attorney and Substantial Gift Riders: Powers of Attorney executed after Sept.
-1, 2009 must include a Substantial Gift Rider (SGR) along with the POA form.
+1, 2009 must include a Statutory Gift Rider (SGR) along with the POA form.
 HRA will reject the trust as invalid without this rider.
 Under state law, a POA must be executed at the same time as the SGR.
 Therefore, if there is no SGR, either the POA must be re-executed as new or the applicant, if s/he has capacity, can sign a new joinder agreement directly.
 At least one pooled trust -- CDR-- will amend an existing trust if provided with the re-executed documents.
 Then that re-approved trust should be sent to HRA with the request for approval.
-HRA has not yet said if such amended trusts will be approved.

 Pooled Trust Submissions (Medicaid Alert 4/26/2006)